 The right equipment for team members to do their jobs begins with the right collaboration endpoints, such as phones, desktops, and mobile devices.
 The everyday tools provide a vital link, and we find that the right choice here can be the difference between frustration and positive outcomes.

 Sometimes, we get to work on immersive, whole room collaboration solutions with real wow factor – think conference rooms, communications headquarters and boardrooms with a futuristic twist.
 Leading the way, Cisco has some scalable, secure video and voice options that effortlessly bring you together with colleagues, customers and suppliers.

 At Computer Merchants, we interact with our customers and vendors via an ever-increasing range of channels, from social media and instant message to calls and meetings.
 Those connections may be made on-premise, or in the cloud – and we’ve found the all-in-one Cisco Spark solution for calls, messages and meetings helps us to give a consistently strong, unified approach.

-We’re currently offering a free trial of Cisco Spark, so why not contact us to see it for yourself?
+We’re currently offering a free trial of Cisco Webex Teams, so why not contact us to see it for yourself?